jmburges/iOSPrework/README.md

 Basic iOS
 =========

-This will get you going to write super simple app.
+This will get you going to write a super simple app.
 It's not going to look pretty, but it'll work.
-After following the beginner tutorials you should be able to make a super simple ToDo list app.

 ###App
 Super simple ToDo list app.
 It should have a table with todos in it.